BB-Simon/air-pollution-co/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--[I would like to thank Microverse] for their idea of  the idea of Air Pollution Metrics project.
--[Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for his beautiful design
+I would like to thank Microverse for their idea of  the idea of Air Pollution Metrics project. and -[Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for his beautiful design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>